gradvohl/YAPTT/passingParameters/searchThreads/README.md

 # Time to code
 This section will illustrate how to pass parameters to the threads and how to get the return of a thread using the PThread API.
-First, we will describe a problem to contextualize and motivate the parameters passing.
+First, we will describe a problem to motivate and contextualize the parameters passing.
 After that, we will delve into the code.

-## Problem description
+## Problem description and the strategy to solve it
 We want to search for an element in an array with 40 integers in random order.
-Therefore, we will divide the array into four partitions for that task and let each thread search sequentially in its partition.
+Therefore, we will divide the array into four partitions and let each thread search sequentially in a partition assigned to it.

 If a thread finds the element, it will tell the others to stop searching and return the element's position.
-If a thread does not find the element, it will return ``-1``.
+If a thread does not find the element in the partition, it will return ``-1``.
 Finally, the main thread will collect the results of all threads and show the element's position or the message "Element not found".

 ## Some information about the code
-Although the example code is not that long, I made sure to separate it into different files.
+Although the example code is not that long, I divided it into different files.
 The goal is to facilitate the abstraction of concepts and, at the same time, to keep the code leaner.

 However, the reader need not worry because the ``makefile`` has all the instructions for compiling the code.
 All the user has to do is issue the ``make`` command.
+Besides, the ``make`` command will show the command lines for compiling each file separately and building the program in the end.

 I divided the code into the following files:
 - ``main.c`` with the main code, and the function ``searchElement`` responsible for instantiating the threads.